ysdtkm/MAOOAM/fortran/README.md

       i          i,j,k    j   k       0

-The tensor aotensor_def::aotensor is the tensor T that encodes the differential equations is composed so that:
+The tensor T encodes the differential equations is composed so that:

 * T[i][j][k] contains the contribution of dy[i]/dt proportional to y[j]*y[k].